prodriguezdefino/dataproc-workflowtemplate-cloudfunction/README.md

   "metadata": { // this metadata is set in the GCE instances of the cluster and used by the execute_script.sh init action
-    "driver-script-bucket" : "some-gcs-location", // bucket name where the script files are stored "driver-script-path" : "scripts",             // path inside the bucket, the script will download the content recursively "driver-script-entry" : "run_hive.sh",        // the shell script to execute "driver-script-command" : "bash "             // the command to execute },
+    "driver-script-bucket" : "some-gcs-location", // bucket name where the script files are stored "driver-script-path" : "scripts",             // path inside the bucket, the script will download the content recursively "driver-script-entry" : "run_hive.sh",        // the shell script to execute, should be included in the previous path "driver-script-command" : "bash "             // the command to execute },
   "labels":{